-(Utz Che’) is working with Trees, Water & People to address gender-based violence in community forestry in southern and eastern Guatemala, where natural resource conflicts are an extension of past and recurring injustices to rural communities, particularly to indigenous women.
-Learn more about their project here.
+Utz Che’ is working with Trees, Water & People to address gender-based violence in community forestry in southern and eastern Guatemala, where natural resource conflicts are an extension of past and recurring injustices to rural communities, particularly to indigenous women.

 Marstel-Day is working with WI-HER, the University of the South Pacific, the Fiji Environmental Law Association, Live & Learn Environmental Education, and Fiji’s REDD+ Programme to promote gender equity and transformation by tackling resource-based conflict and GBV in Fiji.

-Across eight countries in five continents, USAID’s RISE Challenge innovators are helping to reduce gender-based violence in their target communities, inspire environmental organizations to address GBV, and generate tools, resources, and learnings that can help make the world safer, less violent, and more equal for women and girls.
+Across eight countries on five continents, USAID’s RISE Challenge innovators are helping to reduce gender-based violence in their target communities; inspire environmental organizations to address GBV; and generate tools, resources, and learnings that can help make the world safer, less violent, and more equal for women and girls.